Blushock/Staff/README.md

 Come up with new servers to recruit from, along with new strategies for recruiting.
 You will also test various recruiting lines to see which work and which do not.

 ## Monthly Events
+Come up with both ideas for monthly events, and the specifics for those ideas.